A topic from the subject of Chromatography in Chemistry.

 Introduction

-Chromatography is a powerful analytical technique used to separate, identify, and quantify components of complex mixtures.
+Chromatography is a powerful analytical technique used to separate, identify, and quantify the components of complex mixtures.
 It involves passing the sample through a stationary phase while a mobile phase flows over it.
 The different components of the mixture travel through the system at different rates, allowing for their separation.

 Types of Chromatography